 Can loose lips sink ships?
 Or put another way, if a relator or his agent breaches the seal provision of the False Claims Act, must the case be dismissed?
 This is the issue currently pending in the United States Supreme Court where the Court recently heard oral arguments in State Farm v.
 United States ex rel.
 Rigsby.

-In Rigsby, the relators, two sisters who had been insurance adjustors for State Farm, alleged that State Farm defrauded the federal government by claiming that Hurricane Katrina-related claims were ones eligible for coverage by the United States, thus getting State Farm off the hook for the insurance claims.
+In Rigsby, the relators were two sisters who had been insurance adjustors for State Farm.
+They alleged that State Farm defrauded the federal government by claiming that Hurricane Katrina-related claims were ones eligible for coverage by the United States, thus getting State Farm off the hook for the insurance claims.

-Regardless of how the Court rules, relators and their counsel violate the mandatory seal provision of the False Claims Act at their peril.
-The FCA expressly states that the complaint shall be filed under seal, and it remains in that posture until the Court enters an order unsealing the action.
+Regardless of the result here, relators and their counsel violate the False Claims Act seal at their peril.
+The FCA expressly states that the complaint shall be filed under seal.
+The case remains in that posture until the Court enters an order unsealing the action.
 Unless and until it does so, violations of the seal order are punishable by contempt and other sanctions.
-Whether the sanction involves the case being dismissed or not, the DOJ takes the position that a relator’s share.
+Whether or not the court dismisses the case, DOJ takes the position it affects a relator’s share.

 The briefs and the oral argument transcript discuss many nuances and interesting questions.
 For example, how much of a case is sealed?
 Only the fact of filed complaint?
 What about the underlying allegations?
 Nevertheless, relators and their counsel must remain vigilant and careful while the seal is in place.